microsoft/DynamicTelemetry/docs/docs/Demos.4.AddTelemetryDemo.md

     that we expect to be impacted.
 3. Connect to Application Insights and View / Graph / Alert this value.

-# Dynamically insert a row of telemetry to emit the contents of a variable into our standard OpenTelemetry pipelines.
+## Dynamically insert a row of telemetry to emit the contents of a variable into our standard OpenTelemetry pipelines

 For this demo, we will make use of the [Breakpoint Probe](./Architecture.Probe.Breakpoint.document.md) concept in Dynamic